That lemur on Craigslist? Don’t be fooled – it makes a terrible pet

 Even if you never own a pet lemur yourself, there are choices you can make to reduce others’ interest in lemurs as pets.

-Videos and selfies where humans and animals are in direct contact go viral all the time.
-After a clip of a ring-tailed lemur motioning for a child to pet it accrued millions of views, there was a dramatic increase in Google searches for the phrase “pet lemur.”
+2. Videos and selfies where humans and animals are in direct contact go viral all the time.
+After a clip of a ring-tailed lemur appearing to motion for a child to pet it accrued millions of views, there was a dramatic increase in Google searches for the phrase “pet lemur.”
 The next time you come across a video of a pet lemur in a bathtub, or a photo of a diapered ring-tail perched on someone’s shoulder, don’t share it.

 The Association of Zoos and Aquariums (AZA) defines pets as “animals kept by humans for pleasure or companionship” and estimates 15,000 privately owned non-human primates in the United States.
 These can be “easily obtained” by the general public through “online advertisements, pet stores, and roadside attractions.”
 The problem isn’t limited to lemurs, as “non-human primate species most commonly kept in personal possession include marmosets, tamarins, lemurs, capuchins, squirrel monkeys, macaques, baboons, and chimpanzees.”